companieshouse/penalty-payment-api/README.md

-# LFP PAY API
+# PPS PAY API

-LFP PAY API which provides an interface for Creating, Getting, and Patching LFPs.
+PPS PAY API which provides an interface for Creating, Getting, and Patching Penalties.

 ## Requirements
 In order to run this API locally you will need to install the following: